 AIMS AND SCOPE

 The Journal's mission is to promote excellence in nursing and a range of disciplines and specialties of allied health professions.
-It welcomes submissions from international academic and health professionals community.
+It welcomes submissions from the international academic and health professionals community.
 The Journal publishes evidence-based articles with solid and sound methodology, clinical application, description of best clinical practices, and discussion of relevant professional issues or perspectives.
-Articles can be submitted in the form of research articles, reviews, case reports, and letters to editor or commentaries.
+Articles can be submitted in the form of research articles, reviews, case reports, and letters to the editor or commentaries.

 The Journal's priority is papers in the fields of nursing, physical therapy, medical laboratory science, environmental health, and medical imaging and radiologic technologies.
 Relevant papers from other disciplines of allied health professions may be considered for publication.

 This journal is indexed or abstracted by:

 - CAB Abstracts

 - Geneva Foundation for Medical Education and Research